josfaber/phpcc/README.md

 # phpcc
-PHP 5.6 to 7.2 compatibility checker.
+Commandline PHP 5.6 to 7.2 compatibility checker.
 Reads all php files recursively and checks for possible compatibility and deprecation issues.

 ### Installation: